jasonphillips/draft-js-richbuttons-plugin/README.md

   - **toggleInlineStyle** (_func_) - to be attached to your click event
   - **inlineStyle** (_string_) - the draft code for the style
+  - **onMouseDown** (_func_) - attach this to the onMouseDown event of your custom controls; important for preventing focus from leaving the editor when toggling an inline style with a click

 Props unique to block buttons: